Mateusz-Dera/ROCm-AI-Installer/README.md

 > It should work on Ubuntu 24.04 LTS.

 > [!Important]
-> All interfaces and models are tested on a card with 24GB VRAM.<br>
+> All apps and models are tested on a card with 24GB VRAM.<br>
-> Some interfaces or models may not work on cards with less VRAM.
+> Some apps or models may not work on cards with less VRAM.

 ### Test platform:
 |Name|Info|